 When you arrive at the office…

-- We will have hand sanitizer that we will ask you to use prior to entering the office.
+- We will have hand sanitizer that we will ask you to use when checking in.

 - All patients and parents should wear a mask or face covering if entering the office.